 National parks are for everyone, and though nudity isn't technically prohibited, please don't scare the bears.

-While most people visit America's national parks in the summer, they could miss out on a lot by not heading there in the winter.
+While most people visit America's national parks in the summer, they could miss out by not heading there in the winter.
 In fact, some parks are even better in the wintertime.
 Here are 10 you shouldn't miss when the weather turns cold.

 What's not to love about your local park?
 It's where you have picnics and play ball.
 When your park starts showing signs of too much love -- chipped paint, crushed flower beds and more -- what can you do to spruce it up?